Health Insurance for International Students

 While enrolled at UH, you are required to have coverage for each semester that you attend classes.
 You are required to have insurance that covers you for the entire time that you are enrolled at UH Hilo.
 If you enroll in summer session classes, you must have health insurance during that period.

-Please keep in mind that UH Hilo has limited health care services available on campus through the Student Medical Services.
+UH Hilo has limited health care services on campus at the Student Medical Services.
 Unless it is an emergency, it is recommended that you first visit the Student Medical Services office (located in the Campus Center Room 212) if you are experiencing any health problems before arranging to see a health care provider off-campus.

 Why are international students required to have health insurance?